National Science Foundation S-STEM Program

 DESIRE Program Details

-Through the NSF S-STEM Iona DESIRE program, Iona College is offering scholarships to high school students who are planning to complete a major in biochemistry, chemistry or computer science.
+Through the NSF S-STEM Iona DESIRE program, Iona University is offering scholarships to high school students who are planning to complete a major in biochemistry, chemistry or computer science.
 High school students demonstrating financial need under the Federal Pell Grant program and admitted to Iona are eligible for support in the amount of $6,000 per academic year.
 The DESIRE Scholarship is in addition to other merit-based and need-based Iona funds, for which the recipients may be eligible.
 Recipients will also be eligible for special mentoring programs and paid summer research programs ($2,500 each summer for post-freshman and post-sophomore year).

 Principal Investigator (PI) and Contact Person